top of page

 Visa – Applications made direct to Consulate (these include single and multiple entries)

 For direct applications, you can download the appropriate forms from the Consulate website.
-By completing the form along with getting 1 Passport Photos you can hand them in along with your passport over the counter or mail them to Consulate's office in Edgecliff, Sydney.
-Allow minimum 2-3 days for processing plus postage.
+By completing the form along with getting 1 Passport Photo you can hand them in along with your passport over the counter or mail them to Consulate's office in Edgecliff, Sydney.
+Allow minimum minimum 2- 3 days for processing plus postage.
 There are options for quicker turnaround if urgent, but you will pay an extra fee for that service.
-See the Consulate website below for all the details.
+Check your country Consulate website.
+For Australians see below for all the details.

 For a general single entry - Cost $90